MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/introduction-solutions.md

 ## Create a solution publisher and solution

-To create a  solution publisher and a solution you need to navigate to the CDS for Apps Customization area.
+To create a  solution publisher and a solution you need to navigate to the Common Data Service Customization area.

 From [powerapps.com](https://web.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc)

 1. Select the *Waffle* icon at the top left corner
 2. In the fly out, select **All apps**.
-3. Look for the **CDS for Apps - custom app**.
+3. Look for the **Common Data Service - custom app**.
  You may want to click the ellipses (...) and choose **Pin this app** so it will be easier to navigate to next time.
-4. Click the **CDS for Apps - custom app** app and select it.
+4. Click the **Common Data Service - custom app** app and select it.
 5. Navigate to **Settings** > **Customization** > **Customizations**.

 From [home.dynamics.com](http://home.dynamics.com/)

-1. Look for the **CDS for Apps - custom** tile and click it.
+1. Look for the **Common Data Service - custom** tile and click it.
 2. Navigate to **Settings** > **Customization** > **Customizations**.

 ### Create a solution publisher